 6. Unity Diner

 If you’re looking for “dirty” food, Unity Diner is the place for you.
 This American-style diner is 100% vegan and just a 4-minute walk from Aldgate East Underground.
-Unity even featured in Vogue Best Vegan Restaurants, so even if you’re a meat-lover, this restaurant is worth a try.
+Unity is even featured in Vogue Best Vegan Restaurants, so even if you’re a meat-lover, this Aldgate restaurant is worth a try.

 If you’re looking to impress, Townsend is the place to go.
 Found within the historic Whitechapel Gallery, just a 1-minute walk from Aldgate East station, this modern British dining room and café certain has the wow factor.
-It may be the priciest place on our list, but it is worth it.
+It may be the priciest food place in Aldgate on our list, but it is worth it.

 The menu here is ever-changing, as they only use seasonal produce.
 In fact, the menu changes daily!
 But you can expect meals such as oysters, rabbit and pollock.
 As well as the main menu, there are set menus too, so you can really make an evening of it.

 For a great breakfast, try Grounded.
 Just 2-minutes from Aldgate East station, this easy-going coffee house uses locally sourced ingredients for its food offering.